 The DeMorgan’s theorem is discussed in the article DeMorgan’s Theorem in detail.

-The equation (6) says that an NOR gate is equivalent to a bubbled AND gate, and the equation (7) says that an NAND gate is equivalent to a bubbled OR gate.
+The equation (6) says that a NOR gate is equivalent to a bubbled AND gate, and the equation (7) says that the NAND gate is equivalent to a bubbled OR gate.

 Also See: DeMorgan’s Theorem

 The new Boolean relation can be derived with the help of Duality theorem.
 According to this theorem for the given Boolean relation, the new Boolean relation can be derived by the following steps:

 - Changing each OR sign to an AND sign.

 - Changing each AND sign to an OR sign.